kevinkraft/HEPP-CPV-project/README.md

 New Latex:
 ----------
-* Added braket package for bra's and ket's
+* Added "bracket" package for bra's and ket's
+* Added "mathtools" package for define equals sign